codegenie-be / laravel-config-cache-guard

 bootstrap/cacheis writable - whether cached config exists

-- whether the signature file exists
+- whether the config and route signature files exist

 - whether